-- Two-family dwellings (site built).
+- i.
+Two-family dwellings (site built).

-- Shared elderly housing § 4.20
+- ii.
+Shared elderly housing § 4.20

 - iii.
-Accessory buildings and uses 4 customarily incident to any of the above uses
+Accessory buildings and uses to save session customarily incident to any of the above uses

 The following uses are regulated according to the standards and regulations in the R-4 One Family Residential District (Section 3.1.5):